alexgaarciia/PacketOpticalLatencyRL/README.md

 ## Files available in the repository
 ### Algorithms:
 - generic_algorithm: This file is used to generate and solve random topologies of a number of routers between 6 and 20.
+It contains a random scenario at the end of the file to check its functionality.
 Parameters that must be specified: number of paths, alpha, gamma, epsilon and number of episodes.

 - topology_solver: This constitutes one of the most important files in the repository.
 By indicating parameters like the number of routers, number of paths (possible paths